labscript-suite/prawn_digital_output/README.md

 * `edt` - Allows the user to enter a new command to replace the last command entered.
 * `deb` - Turns on debugging mode which adds printed output when adding instructions.
 By default, debugging is off.
 * `ndb` - Turns off debugging mode.
+* `ver` - Displays the version of the PrawnDO code.

 ## Clock Sync
 A firmware that includes a clock sync is available, and this prevents any significant phase slip between a pseudoclock and this digital output controller.
 By default, the clock accepts a 100 MHz clock input.